musimathicslab/MarcoSmiles_Double_Leap/README.md

 - [LeapMotion SDK v5.12](https://developer.leapmotion.com/tracking-software-download);
 - [LoopMidi](https://www.tobias-erichsen.de/software/loopmidi.html).
 Create a virtual MIDI port with the name `MarcoSmiles` (it's essential to give this name to the port in order to give the possibility to the MIDI management module to find this virtual MIDI port).

-It's also necessary to use a RaspberryPi 3.
-If you don't have a RaspberryPi already configured, follow the guide in the `Raspberry` folder.
+You also need to use a Windows Mini PC.
+If you do not have one already configured, follow the guide in the `MarcoSmilesPortable` folder.
 ## Use it